 One teacher, or many?

 One of the downsides of Headspace is that all the meditation content is provided by Andy Puddicombe and not other meditation teachers.
 I found that when practising daily with Headspace, I began to be irritated by his voice and style.
 Something about his slightly Americanised British accent really gets on my nerves.
 Perhaps Headspace could provide an “Irritation” pack to help me through this!

 This might sound silly but there’s a serious point here: if you’re going to invite a person’s voice into your life 10-20 minutes a day it’s best that you find it pleasant to listen to.
 If you love Andy’s voice, perhaps Headspace is for you.
 I personally would rather experience guided meditations from a number of different teachers, not only for vocal reasons but to hear techniques explained in different manners.
 For example, I was recently listening to guided meditations by Joseph Goldstein and I found his explanations far more helpful.

-On other devices
+Headspace on other devices

 Headspace has recently expanded into voice services, making their content available on Amazon Alexa and Google Assistant.
 If you have a Headspace subscription you can access most of the content of the mobile app via these virtual assistants.
 I haven’t tried it, but if you use Alexa or Google Assistant, Headspace might be a good choice for you.

 Headspace also have an app for Apple Watch but this currently has only two meditations and does not link up with your subscription.

 Over the year of my subscription I completed 128 sessions totalling 23 hours – almost a day of my life!
 Was it worth the subscription cost?